You’ve probably come across the term “wholesaling” while trying to figure out the best way to sell your house in Ohio.

 What Is a Contract Assignment in Ohio?

-• Whether the contract may be assigned
+- Whether your contract can be assigned

 What Changed in the New Ohio Wholesale Real Estate Law?